Arvind644/100-days-of-code/README.md

 Day 2      24-11-2020 <br />
 Continued the same python course and learn about list, touples and functions.<br />
-Made thee filter js project by my own.
+Made the filter js project by my own.
 I will continue it and make changes to make it by my own.